 Usually, we have to let the Statute of Limitations expire on your case before we can file the expunction petition.
 This is approximately two years from the date of the offense on a misdemeanor and even longer on a felony (depending on the charge).
-If you were in Pretrial Diversion or SHORT, we can file for the expunction petition as soon as you successfully complete the program.
+If you were in Felony Pretrial Diversion or SHORT, or the DWI Pre-Trial Diversion program, we can file for the expunction petition as soon as you successfully complete the program.

 The culture of law enforcement (which includes prosecutors) wants to be able to see and know everything about anyone charged with a crime.
 If it were up to them, no one would be able to expunge anything.
 Prosecutors think that if you successfully expunge a case, they might later agree to dismiss a subsequent case – because they didn’t know about the first one.

 THAT DOESN'T SEEM LIKE A COMPELLING REASON TO MAKE IT SO DIFFICULT.

 I agree.
 If you can somehow get me elected Governor of Texas, I will not veto the bills that make it easier to get an expunction (like Perry and Abbott have done).

 DO I HAVE TO WAIT UNTIL I'M ELIGIBLE FOR AN EXPUNCTION TO HIRE YOU?

 No. You can hire us at any time.
 We will begin putting together the necessary paperwork immediately.
 We will put your eligibility date in our calendar and file the petition on that day.

 CAN WE EXPUNGE MORE THAN ONE ARREST AT A TIME?